Strava: History

 Strava, which means "strive" in Swedish (although spelled "sträva" in Swedish with an "ä"), was founded in 2009.
-Cofounders Michael Horvath and Mark Gainey first met in the 1980s as members of Harvard University's rowing crew.
+Co-founders Michael Horvath and Mark Gainey first met in the 1980s as members of Harvard University's rowing crew.

+In 2007, the two began developing an athlete-focused social platform, returning to an idea they had first discussed in the mid-1990s.
+Development accelerated after Horvath met Davis Kitchel, a software developer who had been independently working with GPS cycling data.

+Strava launched in 2009.
+The founding team consisted of Mark Gainey, Michael Horvath, Davis Kitchel, Chris Donahue, Mark Shaw, and Pelle Sommansson.
+Gainey served as the company's first CEO, with Horvath succeeding him in 2010.
+The company raised a Series A funding round of $3.5 million in 2011.
+Horvath stepped down as CEO in 2013; Gainey resumed the role until 2017, when James Quarles succeeded him.
+Horvath then later returned as CEO in November 2019.
+According to co-founder Mark Gainey, Strava initially operated as a website accepting uploads from Garmin devices and launched its first mobile app in 2011.
+The company subsequently operated separate cycling and running apps, including Strava Run, before combining them.

+Gainey said that Strava's original free tier allowed five activity uploads per month, with further uploads requiring payment.
+The company later switched to charging for access to additional features.

-Initially popular with cyclists and eventually runners, by 2017 over 1 billion activities had been uploaded to the service.
-By 2020, Strava had more than 50 million users and three billion activities had been uploaded.
+By 2017, over 1 billion activities had been uploaded to the service.
+By 2020, Strava had more than 50 million users, and more than three billion activities had been uploaded.
 In May 2020, at the height of the COVID-19 pandemic, Strava made significant changes to its user terms.
-Some of the features that were previously free were only to be available with a paid-for subscription, and most new developments going forward would be available only to subscribers.
+Some features that were previously free will now require a paid subscription, and most new developments going forward will be available only to subscribers.

 In March 2022, Strava stopped operating in Russia and Belarus because of the Russian invasion of Ukraine.

 In early 2023, Strava significantly raised subscription prices in many markets—some more than doubling.
 A month earlier, the company laid off approximately 14% of its workforce.
 The company's last venture capital funding was a $110 million Series F in 2020.
-In January 2023 Strava also acquired Fatmap, a company focused on building high-resolution 3D maps used for outdoor activities, with a long-term goal to integrate Fatmap’s core platform into the Strava platform.
+In January 2023 Strava also acquired Fatmap, a P101 SGR funded company, focused on building high-resolution 3D maps used for outdoor activities, with a long-term goal to integrate Fatmap's core platform into the Strava platform.

 In February 2023, founder and current CEO Michael Horvath announced that he would resign.
 In December 2023, Strava announced Michael Martin, former executive at YouTube, as the new CEO.

 On March 5, 2025, Strava moved into a new headquarters office on four levels of the 181 Fremont tower in San Francisco.
 In May 2025, Strava acquired the running app Runna and the cycling app Breakaway, increasing its valuation to around $2.2 billion, including its debt.